The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

-The discrepancies illustrated here may be overlooked on first reading of Ref.\ \onlinecite{Sac.etal.11} for two reasons: For the sample irradiated with a dose of $0.64\ {\rm \mu C / \mu m^2}$, Fig.\ 2(a) of Ref.\ \onlinecite{Sac.etal.11} does not include $\sigma(T)$ points below 4~K, while Fig.\ 1(b) presents $w(T)$ data down to 2.3~K. For the sample obtained by irradiation with a dose of $0.48\ {\rm \mu C / \mu m^2}$, the $w(T)$ data in Fig.\ 1(b) are not consistent with the $\sigma(T)$ values given in Fig.\ 2(a).
-If these $w(T)$ data are correct, then the $\sigma$ versus $T^{1/2}$ plot must exhibit a saturation tail at low $T$, as it is present in Fig.\ 2(a) for the samples produced by irradiation with doses of 0.80 and $1.28\ {\rm \mu C / \mu m^2}$, respectively.
+The discrepancies uncovered here may be overlooked on first reading of Ref.\ \onlinecite{Sac.etal.11} for two strange reasons: (i) For the sample irradiated with a dose of $0.64\ {\rm \mu C / \mu m^2}$, Figure 2a of Ref.\ \onlinecite{Sac.etal.11} does not include any $\sigma(T)$ points below 4~K, whereas Figure 1b thereof presents $w(T)$ data for this sample down to 2.3~K. (ii) For the sample obtained by irradiation with a dose of $0.48\ {\rm \mu C / \mu m^2}$, the $w(T)$ data in Figure 1b of Ref.\ \onlinecite{Sac.etal.11} are not consistent with the $\sigma(T)$ values given in Figure 2a thereof: If these $w(T)$ data are correct, then the $\sigma$ versus $T^{1/2}$ plot must exhibit a saturation tail at low $T$ as it is present in Figure 2a of Ref.\ \onlinecite{Sac.etal.11} for the two samples irradiated with doses of 0.80 and $1.28\ {\rm \mu C / \mu m^2}$, respectively, but it does not.